-National Coral Reef Monitoring Program: American Samoa Infographic
+National Coral Reef Monitoring Program: American Samoa Infographics

 The Socioeconomic Component of the National Coral Reef Monitoring Plan (NCRMP) gathers and monitors a collection of socioeconomic variables with the overall goal of tracking relevant information regarding each jurisdiction's population, social and economic structure, the impacts of society on coral reefs, and the impacts of coral management on communities.